What Parents Should Know When Students Come Home

 Continue to have an open dialogue with your student about your expectations for their performance in and out of the classroom.
 A frequent cause of student stress is parental expectations that seem unattainable.
 However students are often afraid to approach parents and risk losing the parents’ approval.
 Talk with your student about individual classes, roommate situations, activities they are involved in on-campus, and other commitments.
 Agree on what is attainable and urge your student to let you know when they are feeling stressed about expectations.

 College academics can be very different from what a student has experienced in high school.
 A “straight A” student in high school can often struggle during the first year.
 It is important for you, as a parent, to support your student when and if they struggle, be aware of what resources are available on campus and urge them to utilize these resources.
 When your student receives his/her first grades over the winter break, sit down and talk to your student.
 It is not unusual for parents to be surprised by a few grades the first term.
-Once again, the key is to make your student feels comfortable enough to tell you when they are struggling so you won’t see any surprises on that grade report.
+Once again, the key is to make your student feel comfortable enough to tell you when they are struggling so you won’t see any surprises on that grade report.

 For most first-year students, January Formal Recruitment is the first time they have the opportunity to be involved in Greek organizations (fraternities and sororities).
 Your student may ask your advice on whether or not to participate in recruitment.
 There are students and administrators in Greek Life who can answer any questions about fraternity and sorority life.